14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/Medical_knowledge_graph_establishment/System_screenshot/README.md

-Here are some system screenshot.
+Here are some system diagram and screenshot.